GSTJ/safe-jsx/README.md

 ## 📚 Supported Rules

-- boolean-conversion: Enforces explicit boolean conversion before using the && operator with JSX.
+- jsx-explicit-boolean: Enforces explicit boolean conversion before using the && operator with JSX.

 ## 🤝 Contributing